Windy City Smokeout tickets

-Tickets are available now (with an early-bird promotional special through 11:59 p.m.
+Tickets for the Windy City Smokeout are available now (with an early-bird promotional special through 11:59 p.m.
 Wednesday, May 12, using the code LIVE2021).
 And remember: Fans who held on to tickets from last year will receive food and drink credits loaded on this year’s wristbands.

 Windy City Smokeout is Thursday through Sunday, July 8-11, at the United Center Parking Lot C, 1901 W. Madison St., Chicago.
 Four-day general admission passes are $115 with early-bird pricing, $125 after May 12.
 Early-bird single-day passes are $30 for Thursday, $35 for Friday, $45 for Saturday, $30 for Sunday; regular price general admission passes are $35 for Thursday, $40 for Friday, $49 for Saturday and $35 for Sunday.
 Get all the details at windycitysmokeout.com.

 Hollyy on stage